Support home / Getting Started

 Dark mode

-Visitors are the number of people who visited your website.
-Let’s say Sally and John both visit your website, and each of them clicks on three pages.
-You’d have two visitors (John and Sally) and six views (two people visit three pages each).
+For example, if Sally and John both visit your site and each clicks on three pages, you’ll see 2 Site visitors (Sally and John) and 6 views (two people × three pages each).

-Note: due to privacy, we reset how we determine a visitor every 24 hours (you can read about salts and hashes here.
+To protect privacy, we reset how we identify a person every 24 hours (you can read about salts and hashes here).

 What is a page visitor?

-Page visitors are the number of people who visited a specific page on your site.
-Each page Sally or John visits counts as one unique page visitor using the visitor example above.
+Page visitors (in the Pages box) are the number of people who visited a specific page on your site.
+Each page Sally or John visits counts as one unique page visitor.
 If either of them visited the same page twice, it’d still only count as a single page visitor, but it’d result in multiple views.

 What are views?